-A General Education Development Diploma (GED®) or high school diploma (verified by an official transcript including graduation date and diploma type) will be required for admission to the Technical College unless otherwise specified by the program's standards.
+A General Education Development Diploma (GED{}) or high school diploma (verified by an official transcript including graduation date and diploma type) will be required for admission to the Technical College unless otherwise specified by the program's standards.
 Homeschool students may follow an alternative path for admission, described below.
-High school diplomas from unaccredited institutions, Certificates of Attendance, or special education diplomas are not recognized for admission purposes.
+High school diplomas from unaccredited institutions, Certificates of Attendance, Certificates of Performance, or special education diplomas are not recognized for admission purposes.
 Students with diplomas from secondary schools located outside the United States must have their transcripts evaluated for equivalency by an approved outside evaluation organization.

-In order to be accepted by a Technical College, the applicant must have been awarded a high school diploma from a secondary school that is on the TCSG approved accreditation agency list.
-Graduates of unaccredited high schools must obtain a GED® diploma.
+In order to be accepted by a Technical College, the applicant must have been awarded a high school diploma from a secondary school that is on the Technical College System of Georgia approved accreditation agency list.
+Graduates of unaccredited high schools must obtain a GED. diploma.